makrai/notes/levin05-ch1-challanges.md

     * The assignment of an experiencer role reflects the verbs's meaning
     * unclear what motivates the assignment of the theme role to their second
-    * “Theme” is usually defined as the role of an entity whose movement, location, state, or change of state is specified by
+    * “Theme” is usually defined as the role of an entity whose movement, location, state, or change of state is specified by the verb
-    * a general tendency to treat theme as a default role; see section 2.4.
-The
+    * a general tendency to treat theme as a default role; see section 2.4
   * very similar, if not identical, underlying syntactic representations (Belletti and Rizzi 1988; Postal 1971)
   * these analyses are extended to other psych-verbs since fear and like, on the